lpestl/UEBuffSystem/README.md

 `BuffDebuffCarrierBase` - an entity in the world that will carry the buff or debuff effect.
 It can be a pickup in the world, or as indicated in the task, it can be a projectile bullet.

 `BuffDebuffEffectBase` - an abstract entity, in the life cycle of which the impact on characteristics will be carried out.
 When the "death" of the object - the effect will be removed.

+## Step 2: Demo characters

+In the main game module, let's create a simple enemy class.
+We will use it to test and demonstrate buff effects.
+The model will be used as a standard manikin.
+We will create the following characteristics for the character class:

+* base movement speed;
+* scale character;
+* character's health;
+* character color.

+This is enough to demonstrate.